fabiog1901/cdsw-install/README.md

 # CDSW DEPLOYMENT ON AZURE VIA CLOUDERA DIRECTOR

-Following are instructionis to deploy a CDH+CDSW cluster on Azure using Cloudera Director's bootstrap script.
+Following are instructions to deploy a CDH+CDSW cluster on Azure using Cloudera Director's bootstrap script.

 For simplicity, the MIT KDC server is installed on the same instance of Cloudera Director.